MicrosoftDocs/iis-docs/iis/web-hosting/configuring-servers-in-the-windows-web-platform/guide-to-deploy-ftp-and-publish-with-vwd.md

 | Windows domain accounts (requires Basic authentication) | %*FtpRoot*%\%UserDomain%\%*UserName*% |
 | IIS Manager or ASP.NET custom authentication user accounts | %*FtpRoot*%\LocalUser\%*UserName*% |

-(> [!NOTE]
+> [!NOTE]
-> In the above table, %*FtpRoot*% is the root directory for your FTP site; for example, C:\Inetpub\Ftproot.)
+> In the above table, %*FtpRoot*% is the root directory for your FTP site; for example, `C:\Inetpub\Ftproot`.

 Global virtual directories are ignored; virtual directories that are configured at the root-level of your FTP site cannot be accessed by any FTP users.
 All virtual directories must be explicitly defined under a user's physical or virtual home directory path.

 ## Configure the FTP Firewall Settings